Updating to the new Google channel

 Google Merchant Center is a tool that helps you upload your store and product data to Google and make them available for Google Smart Shopping campaigns and other Google services.
 Learn more about Google Merchant Center.

-You can't connect the new Google Shopping app to a multi-client Google Merchant Center account.
+You can't connect the new Google channel to a multi-client Google Merchant Center account.
 You can connect a sub-account that uses a different email address and has admin access to the multi-client account.
 Learn more about multi-client accounts from Google Merchant Center Help.

 Go to Apps > Google Shopping.